itsmaximelau/stock-tracker/readme.md

 - Web scraping (with BeautifulSoup)

 ## How does it work ?
 This short program is ran in a command-line interface (it should be cross-platform).
 User has to input stock ticker for which he is interested.
 Then, the program gets current price, previous close price and price variance and refreshes it every 25 seconds (editable).
+Data is scraped from Yahoo Finance website.